 Start at the beach and run South across the bridge the turn onto Martins Farm Road and run to the entry of the Moutain Bike park.
 In peak summer the park can be full of mountain bikers so to avoid any traffic problems it may be easier to carry along Martins farm road and into the park just by the entrance to Kimi Ora resort from there you can access the uphill sections on MTB tracks Ziggy and Corkscrew - here traffic is slower and 70 % going up hill with you.
 Stay Left!!

 If you follow the route through from the start carry on following the Great Taste Trail through the Pump Track then up some switchbacks to the junction with Easy Rider trail.
-Go straight west then onto Cruise Control trail and follow this for 2 kms to a junction at which you follow Glade Runner trail for 1.5 kms to a junction.
+Go straight west then onto Cruise Control trail and follow this for 2 kms to a junction at which you follow Glade Runner and Revelation trails for 1.5 kms.

 Turn left onto Ziggy which zig zags up hill to another junction, where you turn right onto Corkscrew.This is a great section to run as it zigzags at a nice angle up through mixed pine and native bush for 5km.
 Keep your ears open for bikes thundering down this trail.
 At the junction with Jaws carry on straight up the hill for 200 metres to the skid site where there is a picnic table, shade sail and awesome views over Kaiteriteri and Tasman Bay.